95jonpet/ld48/README.md

   </p>
 </p>

+Descend into the depths by blasting though rocks with nothing but dynamite.

+Control the game using your mouse.
+Levels can be skipped using the `N` key.

-This game was made in 48 hours using [Godot](https://godotengine.org/).
+This game was made by Peter Jonsson in 48 hours using [Godot](https://godotengine.org/).

 ## License